MicrosoftDocs/ATADocs/ATPDocs/security-assessment-unsecure-account-attributes.md

     ![Review top impacted entities and create an action plan.](media/cas-isp-unsecure-account-attributes-1.png)
 1. Take appropriate action on those user accounts by modifying or removing the relevant attributes.

-> [!NOTE]
->
-> - This assessment is updated in near real time.
-> - This assessment might contain previously deleted entities if the [prerequisites](prerequisites.md#before-you-start) for Microsoft Defender for Identity are not met.

 ## Remediation

 Use the remediation appropriate to the relevant attribute as described in the following table.